-A. I am just as frustrated as you are in regards to people judging others whether it is their hair, or clothing or even how they behave before they get to know the individual and understand why or who they are.
-This is not following the teachings of Jesus Christ which tell us to bear with one another and not to judge unless we want to be judged in the same way (Luke 6:36 - 37, Ephesians 4:2)
+ANSWER: I am just as frustrated as you are in regards to people judging others whether it is their hair, or clothing or even how they behave before they get to know the individual and understand why or who they are.
+This is not following the teachings of Jesus Christ in the Bible, which tell us to bear with one another and not to judge unless we want to be judged in the same way (Luke 6:36 - 37, Ephesians 4:2)

 I had short hair when I was younger because it was the easiest for me to take care of since I did not care as much about the latest in styles or making a fashion statement.
-I just wanted my wispy, fine straight hair to behave itself when I was out in public - whether at work or at play or at church.
-Now that I am retired and have little money to spend at a beauty salon I wear my hair long and pin it up into some kind of comfortable style that is neat and out of my face.
+I just wanted it to be in control when I was out in public - whether at work or at play or at church.
+Now that I am retired and have little money to spend at a beauty salon I wear it long and pin it up into some kind of comfortable style that is neat and out of my face.

-The apostle Paul did say that long hair was a glory to the woman and that her hair should be longer than a man's (1Corinthians 11:14-15):
+The apostle Paul did say that long locks was a glory to the woman and that her hair should be longer than a man's.

 It was worn that way to show respect and was likely a part of the culture at that time.
 Isn't it interesting to note how many young men like their women to have long tresses and yet do not understanding the amount of work it takes to keep it that way?